A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Cost-sharing subsidies reduce out-of-pocket spending on Silver plans.
 Despite lack of federal funding, these benefits remain available to eligible enrollees

-The ACA’s premium tax credits have been discussed at length in the media.
-More than nine out of ten people who had effectuated coverage through the exchanges as of early 2023 qualified for premium subsidies.1
+The ACA's premium tax credits have been discussed at length in the media, particularly in regards to the expiration of the premium subsidy enhancements at the end of 2025.
+More than nine out of ten people who had effectuated coverage through the exchanges as of early 2025 qualified for premium subsidies.1

-But there’s another ACA-created health insurance subsidy, known as cost-sharing reductions (CSR, also called cost-sharing subsidies), that 48% of exchange enrollees were receiving as of early 2023.1 While premium subsidies help pay the cost of the health insurance itself, CSR benefits are available to reduce the out-of-pocket exposure for eligible enrollees.
+But there's another ACA-created health insurance subsidy, known as cost-sharing reductions (CSR) – also called cost-sharing subsidies – that 53% of exchange enrollees were receiving as of early 2025.1 While premium subsidies help pay the cost of the health insurance itself, CSR benefits are available to reduce out-of-pocket costs for eligible enrollees.

 Obamacare subsidy calculator *